unilaiva/unilaiva-songbook/README.md

 side (verso) of a spread.

 Note that margins ought to be set to zero in the printing software and the printer drivers setup, if such options are available.
+On Linux and MacOS, the `lp` program is recommended for printing without extra margins.
+Simply state e.g. `lp -o PageSize=A4 printout_wisdom_A5_on_A4_doublesided_folded.pdf` without the `fit-to-page` option that many GUI programs pass to it.

 There are also special printing options, like printing multiple A5 sized pages on an A4 sized paper.
 They are defined in files named `printout_wisdom*.context` and